This post may contain affiliate links.

 My kids are big now.
 Bigger than me.
 Young people with minds and opinions of their own.
 I think it’s time to ask them, honestly, what they hated about travel and travelling for 6 full years as a digital nomad family.
 There must be something, surely?
-All those long hours on planes, vomit-inducing bus rides, dodgy food, and cheap guest houses, what did they really hate?
-We have many posts on travel with kids, teens, and as a family.
+All those long hours on planes, vomit-inducing bus rides, dodgy food, and cheap guest houses, what did they really dislike?
+We have many posts on travel with kids, travel with teens, and as a family.
 We have one on the problems of travelling with kids too.
 This our first post on what the kids didn’t enjoy, and it’s honest.

 Travel With Kids

 After interviewing and probing my kids extensively, it seems that, if anything, this is what my kids disliked about travel.
 The top 10 things they dislike are below.

 - Having to look around for accommodation – lack of certainty